node-m2m/m2m-bridge-gateway/README.md

 ## M2M Bridge Gateway
 ![](assets/m2m-gateway.svg)

-Easily create any communication path based on your application demands or requirements.
-In this example, an edge client will try to access an edge server from a different network on a different region.
-The communication path will change from a local network to a public internet traversing a new region into the edge server network.
+In this example, an edge client will try to access an edge server from a local network on a different region.
+The communication path will change from a local network to a public internet traversing a new region and into the edge server local network.

-All communication traffic from local network to public internet and vice versa are fully encrypted using TLS and a combination of standard public and private encryption methods.
+All communication traffic from local network to public internet and vice versa are fully encrypted using TLS and a hybrid encryption - a combination of standard public and private encryption methods.

 <br>